310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers.md

 Thank you, Tenma-kun.
 I’m in your care until the very end…♪
 {% endbubble %}

-{% note narration %}
-Translation in progress!
-Currently 23 out of 29 chapters are completed!
-6 left!
-{% endnote %}

 <div class="navigation2">
     <div class="toolbar-wrapper">
         <div class="slider-container">